holochain/docs-pages/src/concepts/2_application_architecture.md

 That's the entire stack of a Holochain hApp.
 Let's review, this time from the inside out:

 1. A **zome** is a module that contains executable code and exposes some of its functions as an API.
-2. One or more zomes are bundled into a **DNA**, which defines the full set of rules for a specific set of functionality.
+2. One or more zomes are bundled into a **DNA**, which is like a microservice that defines all the rules for a specific set of functionality.
 3. A DNA comes alive as a **cell**, running on behalf of a participant.
-4. One or more cells are slotted into a **hApp**, which is like a collection of microservices that make up the back end of an entire application.
+4. One or more cells are slotted into a **hApp**, which makes up an application's back end.
 5. A participant's **conductor** hosts the hApps she uses, mediating local and network access to them.
 6. The participant's **clients** access the hApp via the conductor's local RPC interface, while the conductor allows the hApp to communicate with other participants' copies of the hApp running in their conductors.